 The main period building has five original, Victorian-era rooms and suites with period furniture and antiques.
-Two more modern (and just as brightly painted) annexes have a further selection of suites and rooms with nautical décor.
+Two more modern (and just as brightly painted) annexes have a further selection of suites and rooms with nautical decor.
 As the hotel was originally a series of private homes, you’ll find each room unique — individual features include fireplaces and roll-top baths.
-Each room is en suite with luxurious linens, in-room tea and coffee, mini far and TV.
+Each room is en suite with luxurious linens, in-room tea and coffee, minibar and TV.

-The Mariner King Inn is a 5-minute walk to Lunenburg Harbor, the main focal point of Lunenburg.
-Along the bustling waterfront is the Fisheries Museum of the Atlantic and a number of well-reputed shops, cafes and restaurants.
-Some areas of Lunenburg can be quite hilly but most attractions are a short walk away, including the Knaut Rhuland House Museum and the Ironworks Distillery.
+The Mariner King Inn is a five-minute walk to Lunenburg Harbor, the main focal point of Lunenburg.
+Along the bustling waterfront is the Fisheries Museum of the Atlantic and a number of well-reputed shops, cafés and restaurants.
+Some areas of Lunenburg can be quite hilly but most attractions are a short walk away, including the Knaut-Rhuland House Museum and the Ironworks Distillery.

 A continental breakfast is served in the bright Victorian sunroom, including a selection of locally-sourced breads, cheeses and fruit.
 The Victorian parlour is open during the day for guests to relax with a cup of tea and a game of chess.
 There is no restaurant for evening meals, but the staff can recommend a selection of restaurants within walking distance.

-The two annex building have a number of rooms to suit families.
+The two annex buildings have a number of rooms to suit families.
 Some come with a roll-out sofa bed or for larger families, an interconnecting room.